slishak/MedicalTimeSeriesPrediction/README.md

 }
 ```

-The example scripts are not documented in as detail as the implementation packages.
+The example scripts are not documented in as much detail as the implementation packages.
 Some key example scripts are:
 - [`cvs_example.py`](examples/cvs_example.py): Simulate a cardiovascular system ODE model.
 Requires some commenting/uncommenting to choose the type of simulation to run.
 - [`esn_hyperparameter_sweep.ipynb`](examples/esn_hyperparameter_sweep.ipynb) runs a large sweep of Echo State Networks on the example ODE problems with varied hyperparameters, and plots the results.
 - [`esn_hyperparameter_sweep_jallon.ipynb`](examples/esn_hyperparameter_sweep_jallon.ipynb) does the same but using data from the Jallon heart-lung model